ic1618/Microsoft-Project15-ELP/docs/gettingstarted.md

 <img src="assets/cudnn.png" alt="cuDNN" width="400"/>

 These folders correspond to the folders where you have installed CUDA.
-In your C:\ drive, find the location where CUDA 10.0 has been downloaded, for example mine is:
+In your C:\ drive (or wherever you installed CUDA), find the location where CUDA 10.0 has been downloaded, for example mine is:
 > C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0

 <img src="assets/cuda.png" alt="CUDA" width="400"/>